rzuckerm/unicat-esolang/README.md

 ## Usage

-Use this to run program:
+Use this to run your Unicat program:

 ```
 unicat [-d/--debug] FILENAME